yowainwright/yowainwright.github.io/src/pages/2017-10-05-node-conf-van.md

 #### NPM Security Updates

-[NPM](https://www.npmjs.com/)'s rapid growth has lead to learnings in both security and popularity suppport.
+[NPM](https://www.npmjs.com/)'s rapid growth has lead to learnings in both security and popularity support.
 NPM has been dealing with security problems in such areas as fake packages that perform malicious jobs.
 NPM is dealing with these issues in both their CLI and in there ability to search for malicious packages.

 ----

 #### NPM has recently added new tooling to their CLI for more security
 Notes from [C J Silverio](https://github.com/ceejbot)'s' [talk](http://events.linuxfoundation.org/events/node-interactive/program/agenda)

-NPM's new sercurity cli arguments
+NPM's new security cli arguments

 -  `npm token`
    -  `--read-only`